Future-component/wixsite/README.md

 # Wixsite

-> page site quickly set up
+> Page site quickly set up.
+The project was developed on the react framework.
+Since the previous project used dedeCMS, it was very difficult to maintain, so we had to develop better sites.Wixsite was born for this reason.

 ## Local deployment